Canon 1D vs Sony A5100

 - More modern: Reflects 12 years and 10 months of technical progress since the 1D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A5100 is the clear winner of the contest (16 : 11 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A5100 is the clear winner of the contest (16 : 10 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D or the A5100 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.